What are your chances of acceptance?

 Type: Local, Regional, and International

-The Regeneron ISEF is the world’s largest international pre-college science competition—more than 1,800 high school students, representing more than 75 countries, regions, and territories, take part.
-Students showcase independent research and compete for roughly $8 million in awards across 21 categories.
+The Regeneron ISEF is the world’s largest international pre-college STEM competition—high school students representing all 50 states and more than 70 countries, regions, and territories, take part.
+Students showcase independent research and compete across 22 categories for awards ranging from $500 to $75,000.

 This is not a group-based competition—individual students enroll in local school science fairs before advancing to upper-level competitions in hopes of reaching the national stage.